RevolutionAnalytics/plyrmr/docs/tutorial.md

 ## Predefined operations

 Let's start with a simple operation such as adding a column to a data frame.
-The data set `mtcars` comes with R and describes the characteristics of a few car models:
+The data set `mtcars` comes with R and contains specification and performance data  about a few car models:

 ```r